dynatrace-extensions/dynatrace-extensions-vscode/docs/_documentation/3_dev_05_diagnostics.md

 Some issues may provide a "Quick fix" link as part of the hover information.
 If this is availble it will trigger a content change of the document in order to solve the issue highlighted.

-Finally, if "Error" severity issues are present (highlighted red), the Copilot will not build the extension.
+Finally, if "Error" severity issues are present (highlighted red), the add-on will not build the extension.
 You must first resolve these issues before a build can continue.

 ## Currently implemented diagnostics